31 Influential Instances

 Understanding model behavior

 Different machine learning models have different ways of making predictions.
-Even if two models have the same performance, the way they make predictions from the features can be very different and therefore fail in different scenarios.
+Even if two models have the same performance, the way they make predictions from the features can be very different, and therefore fail in different scenarios.
 Understanding the particular weaknesses of a model by identifying influential instances helps to form a “mental model” of the machine learning model behavior in your mind.

 Handling domain mismatches / Debugging model errors

-Handling domain mismatch is closely related to better understand the model behavior.
+Handling domain mismatch is closely related to better understanding the model behavior.
 Domain mismatch means that the distribution of training and test data is different, which can cause the model to perform poorly on the test data.
 Influence functions can identify training instances that caused the error.
 Suppose you have trained a prediction model for the outcome of patients who have undergone surgery.
 All these patients come from the same hospital.
 Now you use the model in another hospital and see that it does not work well for many patients.
 Of course, you assume that the two hospitals have different patients, and if you look at their data, you can see that they differ in many features.
 But what are the features or instances that have “broken” the model?
 Here too, influential instances are a good way to answer this question.
 You take one of the new patients, for whom the model has made a false prediction, find and analyze the most influential instances.
-For example, this could show that the second hospital has older patients on average and the most influential instances from the training data are the few older patients from the first hospital and the model simply lacked the data to learn to predict this subgroup well.
+For example, this could show that the second hospital has older patients on average, and the most influential instances from the training data are the few older patients from the first hospital, and the model simply lacked the data to learn to predict this subgroup well.
 The conclusion would be that the model needs to be trained on more patients who are older in order to work well in the second hospital.

 Fixing training data

 If you have a limit on how many training instances you can check for correctness, how do you make an efficient selection?
 The best way is to select the most influential instances, because – by definition – they have the most influence on the model.
 Even if you would have an instance with obviously incorrect values, if the instance is not influential and you only need the data for the prediction model, it is a better choice to check the influential instances.
-For example, you train a model for predicting whether a patient should remain in hospital or be discharged early.
+For example, you train a model for predicting whether a patient should remain in the hospital or be discharged early.
 You really want to make sure that the model is robust and makes correct predictions, because a wrong release of a patient can have bad consequences.
 Patient records can be very messy, so you do not have perfect confidence in the quality of the data.
 But checking patient information and correcting it can be very time-consuming, because once you have reported which patients you need to check, the hospital actually needs to send someone to look at the records of the selected patients more closely, which might be handwritten and lying in some archive.
 Checking data for a patient could take an hour or more.
-In view of theses costs, it makes sense to check only a few important data instances.
+In view of these costs, it makes sense to check only a few important data instances.
 The best way is to select patients who have had a high influence on the prediction model.
 Koh and Liang (2017) showed that this type of selection works much better than random selection or the selection of those with the highest loss or wrong classification.

 Deletion diagnostics are model-agnostic, meaning the approach can be applied to any model.
-Also influence functions based on the derivatives can be applied to a broad class of models.
+Also, influence functions based on the derivatives can be applied to a broad class of models.

 We can use these methods to compare different machine learning models and better understand their different behaviors, going beyond comparing only the predictive performance.